Trilha-pixel/realcarnes-catalog-95442/replit.md

   - Height adjusts automatically (h-auto) to accommodate text
   - Icon with flex-shrink-0 prevents compression
 - ✅ Reduced header logo size by 10% (from 56px to 50px height) for better visual balance
+- ✅ Removed opacity effect from header logo hover for cleaner interaction

 ## System Architecture